deepu2560/sports-activities/README.md

 # About the Website

-### This solo frontend assignment made for TericSoft.
+### This solo frontend assignment.
 In this react web application shows sports activities.
 Header contains sports categories, on click of any one shows that sports related activities.
 <hr/>

 ## Important points